ibmresilient/resilient-community-apps/fn_snapshot_url/README.md

 -->
 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.

-This implementation uses a FireFox browser to perform the url lookup and image rendering.
-The configuration of a Firefox browser may place additional constraints on an Integration Server.
+This implementation uses a FireFox or Chrome browser to perform the url lookup and image rendering.
+The configuration of a Firefox or Chrome browser may place additional constraints on an Integration Server.
 Therefore, the use of the App Host for container deployment is the easiest way to configure this app.
+App Host deployments use the FireFox browser.

 ### SOAR platform
 The SOAR platform supports two app deployment mechanisms, App Host and integration server.